elopio/docs/source/includes/_apiOverview.md

 To connect to the desired Ethereum node and Augur node, call the function `augur.connect` as shown to the right.
 Upon doing so, augur.js will iterate through the list of addresses provided in the `ethereumNode` argument and attempt to connect to each one until a successful connection is established or all attempts have failed.
 The Ethereum node may have multiple HTTP, websocket, or IPC addresses specified as arrays.
 Similarly, augur.js will attempt to use the `augurNode` parameter to connect to an Augur Node.
 However, `augurNode` may only be specified as a single-address string, not as an object containing an array of addresses.

-In the example on the right, the first connection that will be tried is `http://127.0.0.1:8545`, which is our local Ethereum node being run using the Geth client.
+In the example on the right, the first connection that will be tried is `http://127.0.0.1:8545`, which is a local Ethereum node being run using the Geth client.
 If a connection to the local Geth node cannot be established, the next provided address will be tried.
-In this case, we have provided a single hosted node (`https://eth9000.augur.net`) as another attempt to make after the local Geth node.
+In this case, we have provided a single hosted node on the Ethereum Rinkeby test network (`rinkeby.ethereum.nodes.augur.net`) as another attempt to make after the local Geth node.
 If a connection is successfully established, then the `vitals` object will be returned; otherwise an error message will be returned.

 Accounts
 --------